giuliabertoldo/mda_2023_monaco/README.md

 #### Repository content:

+  + `app`:
-  + `app`: Folder with scripts to run the Plotly-Dash app with visualizations.
-The app is deployed at https://mdamonaco.herokuapp.com
+    +  Folder with scripts to run the Plotly-Dash app locally.
+    +  The *Overview* and *Details* pages of the app have been deployed at https://mdamonaco.herokuapp.com and the GitHub repostory used for deploying the app can be found at https://github.com/giuliabertoldo/mda_2023_monaco_app/

   + `create_dataset.ipynb`: Notebook to create initial dataset used in further steps of the analytic pipeline.
 The resulting csv is available at *s3://mda.project.monaco/project_data.csv*